 The word is getting out about our Jackin’ Pop poll–and in a few days, so will the ballots.

 Ah, the poor Rolling Stone blog.
 They got so spooked by Suge Knight’s threats, their vision blurred and they saw a vision of him in a picture of Rick Ross.
 That must have been followed by a fainting spell of some sort, because they haven’t switched the incorrect photo yet …

 PICK TO CLICK: Teenage Fanclub and De La Soul – Fallin’ [more info] +44 – When Your Heart Stops Beating (Remix) [more info] Aberfeldy – Need To Know / Someone Like You [more info] Air Miami – Dolphin Expressway [more info] Brand New – Degausser [more info] Papoose – 50 Shots [more info] Gwen…

 This reworking of British singer Amy Winehouse’s “Rehab,” which pairs the salty chanteuse with Idolator favorites Hot Chip, sweetens the original just a bit, adding a few glitchy touches while stretching Winehouse’s detox-resistant track out to almost twice its original length.

-While your Idolators do their best to cover every possible genre of music imaginable--hip-hop, indie, even the occasional Christian-rap jam--there's one form of music that's always made us shudder with disdain: Emo.
-"What are these dudes so miserable about?" we'd ask.
-"And why do their voices always sound like they just had their deviated septum…
+While your Idolators do their best to cover every possible genre of music imaginable–hip-hop, indie, even the occasional Christian-rap jam–there’s one form of music that’s always made us shudder with disdain: Emo.
+“What are these dudes so miserable about?” we’d ask.
+“And why do their voices always sound like they…

 Because our back-in-the-day Salt-N-Pepa collection was limited to a few badly dubbed Maxell cassettes, we were taken aback when we walked by a stoop sale and saw a copy of Blacks’ Magic, the cover of which looks like the poster for a Tyler Perry-directed Harry Potter movie.